Recrafting Heritage: A Lake District Mill as a Hub for Sustainable Timber Innovation

 Anchoring Identity: Context, Community, and Craft

-Where many adaptive reuse projects risk overpowering their context, Andrew’s scheme listens carefully.
+Where many adaptive reuse projects risk overpowering their context, this scheme listens carefully.
 Stone walls are retained and exposed, their timeworn textures juxtaposed with precisely detailed timber insertions.
 Rooflines reference vernacular profiles, while new glazing frames carefully chosen views of the landscape, fostering dialogue between old and new, hand and environment.

 Material Intelligence: Championing Timber Sustainability